 This blog post will provide essential tips for raising capital and growing your business.
 We will cover different types of funding, how to raise capital and the various pros and cons associated with each method.
 We’ll also provide valuable insights on properly managing your finances and using them to grow your business.
 By the end of this blog post, you’ll have the knowledge and resources you need to make smarter decisions as you build your business.
 So read on, and get ready to crush that investor money!

 Business plan and financial modeling should be the foundation of any successful startup.
 A comprehensive financial model provides investors with a broad overview and analysis of a company’s objectives, strategy, market opportunities, strengths, and weaknesses – all of which are essential to successfully raising capital for your business.

-Startup’s financial model should include an executive summary that outlines the company’s mission statement, products and services, target markets, competitive advantages, growth potential and financial projections.
+The startup’s financial model should include an executive summary that outlines the company’s mission statement, products and services, target markets, competitive advantages, growth potential, and financial projections.
 The key financial projections should include estimates for both revenue and expenses that span the expected term of investment based on realistic assumptions derived from market research.

 Investors will also want to see a startup financial model that includes both initial revenue streams as well as potential future sources of revenue.
 Finally, the financial plan should demonstrate an understanding of financing needs by providing estimated cash flows over time and project-specific sources of capital needed for operations.

 Equally important to a business plan is creating realistic financial statements.
 This typically includes a balance sheet, cash flow statement and income statement.
 A balance sheet is a document that shows all the assets and liabilities of a company; it effectively serves as a snapshot in time or a picture of its current financial position.